gdoumenc/coworks/docs/tech.rst

 Blueprints
 ^^^^^^^^^^

-CoWorks blueprints are used to add to your application more routes deriving from logical components.
+Coworks blueprints are used to add to your application more routes deriving from logical components.
 Blueprints allow you to complete your microservices with transversal functionalities.

 Blueprint Registration